-The acetyl CoA (Wood-Ljungdahl) pathway is the most primitive and simplest sequence to formation of important organic molecules via CO_2 fixation with H_2 , and can be catalyzed by native Fe° , Ni° , Co° and also to some extent by Mo° or W° [51].
-This overall exergonic reaction can also be catalyzed by Ni_3Fe (awaruite) [52].
-In microbes, its enzymatic infrastructure includes cofactors of Co, Deamer and collaborators have championed the amphiphilic compounds extractable from carbonaceous meteorites for their ability to form vesicles, and the role these might play in the very earliest PCE by enabling the compartmentalization of key components that go into making up the system that the protocell needs for its primitive functions [53].
+The acetyl CoA (Wood-Ljungdahl) pathway is the most primitive and simplest sequence to formation of important organic molecules via CO_2 fixation with H2, and can be catalyzed by native Fe°, Ni°, Co° and also to some extent by Mo° or W° [51].
+This overall exergonic reaction can also be catalyzed by Ni3Fe (awaruite) [52].
+In microbes, its enzymatic infrastructure includes cofactors of Co, Ni, Fe and S. This pathway is only one of at least six different pathways in the world of biology by which CO_2 fixation proceeds.
+It is the simplest and also the only one which can also be accomplished without enzymes, plus the only one that can have a net generation of ATP rather than a consumption of ATP [52].
+Hence, it is often considered as one of the most rudimentary, fundamental, and earliest forms of metabolism [27,52].

+Deamer and collaborators have championed the amphiphilic compounds extractable from carbonaceous meteorites for their ability to form vesicles, and the role these might play in the very earliest PCE by enabling the compartmentalization of key components that go into making up the system that the protocell needs for its primitive functions [53].

-High concentrations of salts, including Mg2+, are found to destabilize the formation of vesicles from amphiphilic precursor molecules [53].
-It has, therefore, been proposed that subaerial hot springs may be more conducive to the OoL than deep oceanic hydrothermal vents (OHV) because typical spring waters have lower salt concentrations, especially for Mg2+, than the seawater environment surrounding OHVs (with example spring waters concentrations of 0.03-3 mM Mg2+ compared to 53 mM for seawater and 9-19 mM in the Lost City white smoker [54]).
-However, it is now also found that certain biological amino acids can stabilize fatty acid membranes, even in the presence of high ionic strength, including solutions such as NaCl and Mg2+ salts [55].
-Another substitute for Mg2+ is Fe2+ ions in solution [56], if they can be prevented from becoming oxidized.
-An organic chelator, citrate, still allows for RNA replication enhanced by Mg2+, but prevents the Mg disruption of vesicle formation while enhancing their permeability to RNA tetramers [57].
+High concentrations of salts, including Mg^{2+} , are found to destabilize the formation of vesicles from amphiphilic precursor molecules [53].
+It has, therefore, been proposed that subaerial hot springs may be more conducive to the OoL than deep oceanic hydrothermal vents (OHV) because typical spring waters have lower salt concentrations, especially for Mg^{2+} , than the seawater environment surrounding OHVs (with example spring waters concentrations of 0.03-3 mM Mg^{2+} compared to 53 mM for seawater and 9-19 mM in the Lost City white smoker [54]).
+However, it is now also found that certain biological amino acids can stabilize fatty acid membranes, even in the presence of high ionic strength, including solutions such as NaCl and Mg^{2+} salts [55].
+Another substitute for Mg^{2+} is Fe2+ ions in solution [56], if they can be prevented from becoming oxidized.
+An organic chelator, citrate, still allows for RNA replication enhanced by Mg^{2+} , but prevents the Mg disruption of vesicle formation while enhancing their permeability to RNA tetramers [57].
 Coacervates and other encapsulation pathways are also being investigated [58].